tessgi/TessGiWebsite/content/pages/observing/faq.md

 ## Proposing short-cadence targets

+**How many TESS 20-second target slots will be available to TESS Guest Investigators?**
+There will be ~600 target slots in each sector.

 **How many TESS 2-minute target slots will be available to TESS Guest Investigators?**
-There will be a ten times increase in the number of 2-minute cadenced targets in the GI program, ~12,000 target slots in each sector.
+There will be a ten times increase in the number of 2-minute cadenced targets in the GI program, ~16,000 target slots in each sector.

 **Are there any restrictions on the types of targets that can be proposed through the TESS GI Program?**
 There are not.